 Without an idea of exactly where your business is right now, you’re operating from a pie in the sky.
-Establishing a baseline reality helps you see your starting point and consider where you realistically are on the track to completing your goal.
+Establishing a baseline reality—even in an unusual year—helps you see your starting point and consider where you realistically are on the track to completing your goal.
 If you have multiple goals you want to achieve in the new year, go through this process with each one.

 Here’s what this looked like in action for Andy.

 “I think your vision to work on the Street of Dreams sounds like a great goal to plan for.
 So before you discount it for financial reasons, let’s look at your systems today and see what you really need to do in order to get there, starting with Leadership.
 You’re clear on the vision, but do you have any experience designing for the Street of Dreams?”